harveshvaran/ftp82_laptop/admin/SETUP.md

     * Add the .pub key from jenkins home/.ssh directory for this team as the repository's deploy key
     * [TBD: This has to be done on day1] Add each team member to the team's git repository
   * Create Scrum teams corresponding to the 10 teams
-    * Add each team member to the team's Jira group
+    * Add each team member to the team's GITHUB Project Board group
   * Staging and Integration ec2 instances
     * Use the instructions in JENKINS.md to spin up the instances, stop iptables, yum install and install jdk
     * Install tomcat